Chest Pain Relief

 - Acid-reducing medications.
 Usually, these are given when the chest pain is believed to be due to stomach acid entering the esophagus.
 Proton pump inhibitors or TUMS reduce stomach acidity to help reduce the damage to the esophagus from reflux.

-CBD for Chest Pain Relief?
+Hemp for Chest Pain Relief?